solana-pumpfun-god/Reyna-meme-agent/README.md

 # 🤖 Solana AI Meme Agent

-Reyna A powerful AI-powered meme coin influencer agent built for the Solana AI Hackathon 2024.
-This agent autonomously manages social media presence, trading strategies, and community engagement for meme tokens on Solana.
+**Reyna** is a powerful AI-powered meme coin influencer agent, powered by cutting-edge technologies and developed for the Solana AI Hackathon 2024 winning project.
+This agent autonomously manages social media presence, executes trading strategies, and fosters community engagement for meme tokens on the Solana network.

 ## 🌟 Features